Archdiocese of San Antonio

 The Archdiocese of San Antonio (Archidioecesis Sancti Antonii) is an archdiocese of the Catholic Church in the United States.
 It encompasses 27841 sqmi in the U.S. state of Texas.
 Its population was 1,148,253 in 2025.
 The archdiocese includes the city of San Antonio and the following counties: Val Verde, Edwards, Real, Kerr, Gillespie, Kendall, Comal, Guadalupe, Gonzales, Uvalde, Kinney, Medina, Bexar, Wilson, Karnes, Frio, Atascosa, and Bandera, and the portion of McMullen County north of the Nueces River.

-On August 28, 1874, the Diocese of Galveston was divided, and the northern territory was canonically erected by the Holy See as the Roman Catholic Diocese of San Antonio.
-Originally part of the Ecclesiastical Province of New Orleans, it was subsequently elevated on August 3, 1926, to a metropolitan archdiocese.
+On August 28, 1874, the Diocese of Galveston was divided, and the northern territory was canonically erected by the Holy See as the Diocese of San Antonio.
+Originally part of the ecclesiastical province of New Orleans, it was subsequently elevated on August 3, 1926, to a metropolitan archdiocese.

 The archbishop of San Antonio also serves as the metropolitan of the Ecclesiastical Province of San Antonio, overseeing the following suffragan dioceses: Amarillo, Dallas, El Paso, Fort Worth, Laredo, Lubbock, and San Angelo.
 All of Texas' dioceses had been suffragan sees under San Antonio until December 2004, when Pope John Paul II created the new Ecclesiastical Province of Galveston-Houston and elevated the Archdiocese of Galveston-Houston to a metropolitan see.

 History

 The Archdiocese of San Antonio was erected as a diocese on August 28, 1874, consisting of territory taken from the then-Diocese of Galveston.
 It was elevated to an archdiocese on August 3, 1926.

 In 2010, it had 138 parishes, 34 missions and two pastoral centers.
 In 2018, it reported 139 parishes, 5 hospitals, 3 health care centers, 3 orphanages, 16 nurseries, 10 high schools, and 30 elementary schools.

 With the appointment of Archbishop José Horacio Gómez as the Coadjutor Archbishop of Los Angeles, its cathedral was considered sede vacante until October 14, 2010.
-On October 14, 2010, Pope Benedict XVI appointed Gustavo Garcia-Siller as archbishop of the Roman Catholic Archdiocese of San Antonio.
+On October 14, 2010, Pope Benedict XVI appointed Gustavo Garcia-Siller as archbishop of the Archdiocese of San Antonio.

 On January 31, 2019, the archdiocese released a list of 56 Catholic clergy who were "credibly accused" of committing acts of sex abuse as early as 1940.
+In January 2026, The Bexar County district attorney's office dismissed the sexual assault case against San Antonio priest George Ndungu, who was arrested in September 2023 after allegedly sexual assaulting a church employee and parishioner.